 John Justin "Standard of the West" Award In 1998, Justin Boot Company began a partnership with the Texas FFA Association by sponsoring the John Justin "Standard of the West" Award.
 The "Standard of the West" Award is designed to recognize those FFA members who exemplify the spirit of agriculture, along with its work ethic and family values.
 The selection criteria for the award are based upon the individual's integrity, honesty, helpfulness, perseverance, grades, and school attendance.
 Each area selects one John Justin "Standard of the West" Award winner who receives a product-gift certificate, a plaque, and a \$500 stipend during the Texas FFA Convention.
-This individual will also be highlighted in one of the issues of the Texas FFA News online.
 The state winner will receive an additional product-gift certificate and plaque and a \$2,500 stipend.
 In addition, the advisor(s) of the state winner will receive a pair of full-quill ostrich boots.

 Chapter Recognition Texas FFA Association recognizes those chapters that have outstanding programs of activities through the National Chapter Award program.
 Chapters apply using the national application, submitting the application at the district and area levels.
 Chapter applications are evaluated and ranked at the state degree and award selection process and rated as gold, silver, or bronze level applicants.
 Gold-rated applications are forwarded to the National FFA Center in Indianapolis for national level judging.
 At the national level, applications are rated as three stars, two stars or one star.
-The nation's top three star chapters are considered for Models of Innovation or Models of Excellence recognition in the three POA divisions: student development, chapter development, and community development.
+The nation's top three-star chapters are considered for Premier Chapter or Models of Excellence recognition in the three POA divisions: Growing Leaders, Building Communities, Strengthening Agriculture.
 The Golden Horizon Award is a state-level recognition for chapters who participate in a variety of activities and programs above the chapter level.
 Points are earned for each activity in which the chapter engages.
 Chapters are divided into two divisions-multiple-teacher departments and single teacher departments.
 Applications are divided into gold, silver and bronze rating categories based on scores.
 Gold-rated applicants are recognized at the state FFA convention.